-Human trafficking happens when victims are deceived or forced to work in places like the sex industry, sweatshops, businesses or on the streets.
-It can happen anywhere, including in airports hotels, or on public transportation.
+Human trafficking happens when victims are deceived or forced to work in places like the sex industry, sweatshops, businesses, or on the streets.
+It can happen anywhere, including in airports, hotels, or while using public transportation.

 The #EndHumanTrafficking campaign is predominately media/awareness based, however also includes extra training for police officers, as well as those in the hospitality industry who may encounter victims of human trafficking in their workplaces.

-“Our ultimate goal here is to get help for the victims that we know are out there, even in our own community,” said TPS Staff Sergeant Danny Charest.
+“Our ultimate goal here is to get help for the victims that we know are out there, even in our own community,” said TPS Insp Darren Dinel.
 “That starts with educating residents about the signs of human trafficking, as well as letting any victims know that there are resources available to assist them.”

 Signs that someone may be a victim include: